audevuilli/dsg_spendnetwork/README.md

-# dsg_spendnetwork

-Please push your code into this repository.
-Then we can collect all the code by the end of the week.
+# DSG 2019 - Spend Network Challenge

+## Overview
+This repository contains all the code produces during *The Alan Turing, Data Study Groups* for the Spend Network Challenge.
+The final report [Spend Network: Automated matching of businesses to government contract opportunities](https://www.turing.ac.uk/research/publications/data-study-group-final-report-spend-network) can be found on the Alan Turing website.
+Enjoy reading!